phuccoder/Android-FoodList_Fragment/README.md

 Descriptions
 ---------------
-* Show to you details of Food and How to make it.
+* Show you details of Food and How to make it.
 * We hope you enjoy it.
 Thank you so more!

 Screenshots